 - On-site technical assistance to the regulated industries and to TTB investigators;

-- Examination of tobacco products to support product authenticity, and investigations of diversion, smuggling, and moonshine manufacturing operations;
+- Examination and laboratory testing of beverage alcohol products to support product authenticity, and investigations of diversion, smuggling, and moonshine manufacturing operations;

-- Certification of chemists and laboratories for the export of wines or distilled spirits; and
+- Certification of chemists for the export of wines or distilled spirits; and

-- Evaluation of new technologies implemented by the regulated industries.
+- Evaluation of new technologies implemented by the regulated beverage alcohol industries.

-- Harmful contaminants, adulterants, and unauthorized additives (e.g. pesticides, toxins and toxic metals);
+- Harmful contaminants, adulterants, and unauthorized additives, coloring materials (e.g., toxins and toxic metals);

 Findings and Determinations

-The public has raised concerns about safety issues with various imported products, ranging from children’s toys and cat food to toothpaste and seafood.
-TTB is working towards preventing and minimizing potential safety concerns by implementing a series of recommendations to the Interagency Working Group on Import Safety.
+The public has raised concerns about safety issues with various imported products, ranging from children's toys and cat food to toothpaste and seafood.
+TTB continues to work towards import safety through its collaboration with the US Customs and Border Protection (CBP) and other Partner Government Agencies (PGAs).

 The U.S. Food and Drug Administration (FDA) is responsible for determining which ingredients are prohibited from being used in food and/or beverage products.
 The TTB laboratory enforces these restrictions during testing of alcohol product samples.
 For a list of those ingredients see the FDA's regulations.

 Many alcohol beverage products contain coloring agents.
 Coloring agents are added to impact color which is not natural to the product.
 There are two categories of coloring agents that are used - FDA Certified Colors and Non-certified Colors.
 Certified colors are synthetic dyes approved by the FDA for use in beverage products.
 The non-certified colors are natural coloring agents approved for use in alcohol beverages.
 See a list of these agents and other limited ingredients.